General Economic Data

 Customs Administration site also offers information about trade (export and import) starting from guides, official information on tariffs, databases and information about the transitional period after accession to the EU.

-The Ministry of Industry and Trade of the CR in co-operation with the Czech Statistical Office issued a Publication of Foreign Trade of the Czech Republic 2010 containing aggregate data on foreign trade of the Czech Republic for the period of 2005 – 2010 and detailed data for years 2009 and 2010 in a commodity structure according to the SITC nomenclature and in territorial structures by continents.
+The Ministry of Industry and Trade of the CR in co-operation with the Czech Statistical Office issued a Publication of Foreign Trade of the Czech Republic 2016 containing aggregate data on foreign trade of the Czech Republic for the period of January - October 2016 in a commodity structure according to the SITC nomenclature and in territorial structures by continents.

 Data on economic results of management with the help of overall indicators - production of management results, book value added, selected items of revenue and expenses, items of assets and liabilities for financial and non-financial enterprises and households.